ElDuke717/astro-blog/src/pages/posts/react-usestate_and_useeffect_hooks.md

 ## Rules of Hooks

-Hooks are JavaScript functions, but they have two additional rules:
+Hooks are JavaScript functions, but they have two additional rules that you should be aware of:

 1. Only call hooks at the top level.
 Don’t call hooks inside loops, conditions, or nested functions.
 2. Only call hooks from React function components or custom hooks.